 When considering public safety and distributed antenna networks, administrators should find out what channels are used by responders.
 Distributed antenna networks should support every channel — some agencies may share bands but it is possible that each agency has different requirements.

-A DAS can expand the reach and capabilities of a wireless monitoring system, including a wireless fire alarm system.
+A DAS can expand the reach and capabilities of a wireless monitoring system.
 Even large buildings can benefit from the public safety services of a DAS.

 Maintenance and Testing

-Of course, a wireless monitoring system or wireless fire alarm system is useless for public safety if it is not functioning well.
-Take steps to ensure your wireless monitoring system and wireless fire alarm system are in good repair.
+Of course, a wireless monitoring system is useless for public safety if it is not functioning well.
+Take steps to ensure your wireless monitoring system are in good repair.

-When it comes to keeping a DAS and/or a wireless fire alarm system working well, a wireless monitoring system can be used to handle diagnostics.
+When it comes to keeping a DAS system working well, a wireless monitoring system can be used to handle diagnostics.
 The remote diagnostic capabilities of a wireless monitoring system saves your business money as technicians may not have to be dispatched to your site to deal with problems in person.

 In many cases, adding public safety services to distributed antenna networks is more challenging as a retrofit than installing a new system.
-If your business is considering installing or upgrading distributed antenna networks, a wireless monitoring system, or a wireless fire alarm system, it may be wise to contact a cabling installation and system design company to handle the transition.
+If your business is considering installing or upgrading distributed antenna networks or a wireless monitoring system it may be wise to contact a cabling installation and system design company to handle the transition.

-Using a DAS to enable a wireless monitoring system and/or wireless fire alarm system, or to upgrade capabilities for safety agencies, could be the difference between averting disaster or experiencing tragedy.
+Using a DAS to enable a wireless monitoring system or to upgrade capabilities for safety agencies, could be the difference between averting disaster or experiencing tragedy.